renpy/renpy/sphinx/source/screens.rst

 `rows`
     The number of rows in the grid.

-`allow_underfull`
-    If true, the grid will be allowed to have a number of children that is not a multliple of the number of columns or rows specified.
-The default is false.

 `transpose`
     If true, columns are filled before rows.
 The default of this depends